Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What Is the Titration Schedule?

 Gastrointestinal adverse events during dose escalation are partially mitigated by this gradual titration protocol, which helps improve tolerability at higher doses.
-Clinical trials report percent change in body weight as a primary outcome at each dose level, including the 12mg and 15mg arms, highlighting the efficacy of the escalation schedule.
+In TRANSCEND-T2D-1, most GI events occurred during the escalation period and were generally mild to moderate.
+Clinical trials report percent change in body weight as a primary outcome at each dose level.

 These timelines assume uninterrupted escalation without dose-hold periods.
 If tolerability-related dose holds are required at any step, the total time to maintenance will extend by 4 weeks for each hold period.
 The TRIUMPH protocol permits multiple dose-hold periods if needed.